| | |

 Succession planting is when you plant a new wave of crops every 2-3 weeks for a steady harvest of vegetables throughout the season.
 This is especially smart to do with “one-off” crops like corn.
 Beans, peas and salad greens are also great fast-growing vegetable candidates for succession planting.

-Inter-cropping is similar in ways to catch cropping, instead intentionally.
-You’re using space in a way that promotes less soil erosion and pests.
-By pairing slow-growing vegetables with fast-growing vegetables (like kale and garlic).
+Inter-cropping is similar in ways to catch cropping, instead, it’s intentional.
+You’re using space in a way that promotes less soil erosion and pests, by pairing slow-growing vegetables with fast-growing vegetables (like kale and garlic).

 You’ll leave the garlic in the ground while harvesting the kale.
-Lettuce and brussel sprouts is another well-known companion for inter-cropping.
+Lettuce and brussel sprouts are another well-known companion for inter-cropping.

 The Three Sisters method is when you pair corn, squash and pole beans together.